Rules Governing Certification

 (c) to perform substantive legal work under the supervision of a lawyer licensed to practice in Wisconsin,

-(d) said work requiring a sufficient recognition, evaluation, organization, analysis, and communication of relevant facts and legal concepts that, absent the paralegal, the attorney would perform it.
+(d) said work requiring sufficient recognition, evaluation, organization, analysis, and communication of relevant facts and legal concepts that, absent the paralegal, the attorney would perform it.

 III.
 Eligibility Requirements for State Bar Certification